 - i.
 We recognise that, statistically, children with additional needs, special educational needs, emotional and behavioural difficulties and disabilities are most vulnerable to abuse.
-Trust staff who deal with children with complex and multiple disabilities and/or emotional and behavioural problems should be particularly sensitive to indicators of abuse. - ii.
-The Trust has students with emotional and behavioural difficulties and/or challenging behaviours.
-The Trust will support staff to decide appropriate strategies that will reduce anxiety for the individual child and raise self-esteem as part of an overall behaviour support plan agreed with parents/carers. - iii.
+Academy staff who deal with children with complex and multiple disabilities and/or emotional and behavioural problems should be particularly sensitive to indicators of abuse. - ii.
+MDSA has students with emotional and behavioural difficulties and/or challenging behaviours.
+MDSA will support staff to decide appropriate strategies that will reduce anxiety for the individual child and raise self-esteem as part of an overall behaviour support plan agreed with parents/carers. - iii.
 As part of the PSHE curriculum, staff will teach children personal safety skills commensurate with their age, ability and needs.
 Children will be taught personal safety skills such as: how to recognise if they are feeling unsafe including within family relationships and friendships; how to ask for help; the difference between safe and unsafe secrets; the difference between safe and unsafe physical contact; and how recognise and manage risk including in a digital context.
 The content of lessons will be shared with parents/carers so that these skills can be supported at home. - iv.
-The Trust has students who may have communication difficulties and we are aware that they are vulnerable to abuse because they are unable to express themselves to others.
+MDSA has students who may have communication difficulties and we are aware that they are vulnerable to abuse because they are unable to express themselves to others.
 Instead such children will often exhibit changes in behaviours or signs and indicators of abuse recognised by staff with a good knowledge of the child. - v.
-The Trust promotes high standards of practice, including ensuring that disabled children know how to raise concerns, and have access to a range of adults with whom they can communicate.
+Where necessary, MDSA will provide additional training to staff in the use of Makaton, PECS or other communication systems.
+Supervision by senior managers will be vigilant to create a protective ethos around the child.
+Under the Equality Act, there is also a duty to make reasonable adjustments for disabled children and young people. - vi.
+MDSA promotes high standards of practice, including ensuring that disabled children know how to raise concerns, and have access to a range of adults with whom they can communicate.

-3.8.2 Children who are Young Carers
+3.8.1 Children who are Young Carers

 - i.
-The Trust recognises that a home environment which requires children to act as a young carer for a family member or a friend, who is ill, disabled or misuses drugs or alcohol, can increase their vulnerability and that they may need additional support and protection. - ii.
-The Trust will: seek to identify young carers; offer additional support internally; signpost to external agencies; be particularly vigilant to the welfare of young carers and follow the procedures outlined in this policy, referring to Early Help or Social Care as required if concerns arise.
+MDSA recognises that a home environment which requires children to act as a young carer for a family member or a friend, who is ill, disabled or misuses drugs or alcohol, can increase their vulnerability and that they may need additional support and protection. - ii.
+MDSA will: seek to identify young carers; offer additional support internally; signpost to external agencies; be particularly vigilant to the welfare of young carers and follow the procedures outlined in this policy, referring to Early Help or Social Care as required if concerns arise.

-3.8.3 Children at risk of Criminal Exploitation
+3.8.2 Children at risk of Criminal Exploitation